 The overall impact of relocation on the child mentally or emotionally.

 Ultimately, the judge will consider if accompanying the relocating parent is in the best interest of the child when making a final determination.

 Can I Just Seek a Custody Modification Instead?

 No. Colorado law requires this type of relocation motion if the move takes the child to a different geographic location.
 While a move within the state could allow for a simple custody modification request, an out-of-state relocation does require the motion for relocation.

 Should I Hire an Attorney?

 Absolutely!
 Child custody cases can be extremely complex, especially those involving relocation, and trying to handle the case on your own will add a great deal of stress to your life on top of figuring out your move.
-Hiring an attorney to oversee your case and to help you navigate the process is essential to ensuring compliance to the legal requirements present in Colorado.
+Hiring a child custody attorney to oversee your case and to help you navigate the process is essential to ensuring compliance with the legal requirements present in Colorado.

 If you are facing a potential relocation and need legal representation in court, contact Denver Family Lawyers today to speak with an attorney about your case.
 Call (303) 225-3343 or fill out our contact form to set up a consultation.